green-freedom-pvt-ltd/impact-node/README.md

     export NODE_ENV=prod

- To run jest test cases
+ You can run Jest for verifing your test cases by using

     npm test
-For starting server

-    node server.js
-Open the browser at http://localhost:3000/

 Tech Stack
 ----------
 - Node